Brujitari/ecommerce-client/README.md

     - [ ] Make Order
     - [ ] More pretty
 - [ ] NavBar
-    - [ ] Instead of login, username if someone is logged (al clicar se despliega la opcion de log out) if not, login link
+    - [X] Instead of login, username if someone is logged (al clicar se despliega la opcion de log out) if not, login link
-    - [ ] More space and prettier in links
+    - [X] More space and prettier in links
     - [ ] 'Ecommerce' changes to name example with logo on the left

 - [ ] Homepage
     - [ ] A < p > when there is no products
-    - [ ] 'Your e-commerce' better background
+    - [ ] 'Your e-commerce' better banner

 - [ ] Logo in tab title